 The February Scoping Memo included a proposal that the applicant is required to sign a consent form agreeing to the terms stated in the resolution authorizing the CASF award.
 The agreement will provide the name of the applicant, names of officers and members, and must be signed by the applicant.
-The proposed wording of the consent form is in Appendix 1-D Consent Form.
+The proposed wording of the consent form is in Appendix 1-D Consent FormError!
+Reference source not found.